 Humans would have started their life just like all other forms of life.
 Also, they would have been using all their faculties to entertain themselves, just like all other forms of life.
 Being adept at life, just like all other forms, humans would have found no reason, to dwell on things unrelated to one’s life or living.
 Millions of years might have passed like this till one of them realized the power of abstraction.
 (Who would have been on the lookout for some remedy for the post-mating agony!)
 That was the birth of ‘humanness’, and thereafter, history was never the same.

 Humans attain human nature

 This might have happened around 3000 BC, which can be thought of as the time when historical signs made their appearance.
 Life however continued with a very high mortality rate putting a check on population increase.
 Next major singularity, which had the power to alter human future substantially, was industrial revolution.
 This, needless to say, has come as a result of the large scale use of abstraction to escape from the woes.
-It worked well, the populace happened to get rising levels of comfort, which led to more instances of abstraction.
+It worked well, the populace happened to get rising levels of comfort, which encouraged people to explore this avenue further.
+A large collection of entertainments evolved, each consolidating its position as a unique element of the human.
+And faculties like music, philosophy, art and sports keep adorning the race, which is promoting more instances of abstraction.

-Abstraction became the primary nature of humans, all other facets of human expressions taking a subdued position.
-Thus we have, depending on the source or trigger of the abstraction, human societies controlled by arts, science, religion, politics, love, or terror.
-(We are of course finding fault with religion, politics, etc., but the real culprit, our propensity for abstraction, is always going scot free, perpetuating human misery)
+Over time, abstraction became the primary nature of humans, all other facets of human expressions taking a subdued position.
+Thus we have, depending on the source or trigger of the current instance of abstraction, human societies controlled by arts, science, religion, politics, love, or terror.
+(We are of course finding fault with religion, politics, etc., but the real culprit, our propensity for abstraction, always fails to get caught, perpetuating human misery)